 Lack of trust in the project team.
 If the project team is led by people who don’t have the necessary skills and experience, staff may stop trusting and listening to them.

 Resistance to change.
 Staff may not fully cooperate if they don’t see the need for change.
 You have to listen to concerns, ask questions, and understand why they’re resisting change.
-When fear, anxiety, and ego are involved, you need communication and, especially, empathy.
+When fear, anxiety, and ego are involved, you need communication and empathy.

 Absent leadership.
 Project woes are exacerbated by the lack of an executive sponsor.
-An executive sponsor who only pays lip service to the project—never investing their authority and influence in it—is no better.
+An executive sponsor who only pays lip service to the project by never investing their authority and influence in it is no better.
 Without the sponsor’s support, the project manager may have trouble securing the participation of staff in requirements meetings, testing, and training.

 Schedule conflicts.
 Sometimes, staff attention is deservedly focused elsewhere.
 Project timelines have to take the association’s calendar into consideration.
 How will conference staff divide their time between project requirements meetings and their regular duties in the weeks leading up to the annual meeting?
 Staff may be disengaged because they’re overwhelmed.